 - None.
-No habitat components meeting the species requirements are present. - Unlikely.
-Few to none of the habitat components meeting the species requirements are present, and/or the majority of habitat within and adjacent to the project site is unsuitable or of very poor quality.
-Habitat components may include, but are not limited to climate, soil and aspect.
+No habitat components meeting the species requirements are present (such as coastal marsh or coastal dunes). - Unlikely.
+Few to none of the habitat components meeting the species requirements are present, and/or the majority of habitat on and adjacent to the site is unsuitable or of very poor quality.
+Habitat components include climate, soil and aspect.
 The species is not likely to be found on the site. - Moderate.
 Some of the habitat components meeting the species requirements are present, and/or only some of the habitat on or adjacent to the site is unsuitable.
 Habitat components include climate, soil and aspect.
 The species has a moderate probability of being found on the site. - High.
 All of the habitat components meeting the species requirements are present and/or most of the habitat on or adjacent to the site is highly suitable.
 The species has a high probability of being found on the site. - Present.
-Species has been observed on the site or has been recorded (database observation) on the site in the recent past.
+Species is observed on the site or has been recorded (database observation) on the site in the recent past.